 The measures below were put in place at the beginning of the pandemic in order to minimise the impact on the Estate and to preserve the Group's cash position.
-As we have gone through the year these measures have been reviewed and revised accordingly.
-The furlough of Head Office staff, pay reductions and the minimising of non-essential spending and no dividend payments have been put in place specifically to maintain the company's position.
-The rental concessions which we have given to Tenants have helped them manage their cash and in turn the settlement of their sales accounts.
-This has in turn helped to preserve and maintain the Company's cashflow.
+As we have gone through the winter lockdown these measures have been reviewed and revised accordingly.
+The furlough of Head Office staff, the minimising of non-essential spending and no dividend payments were put in place specifically to maintain the Group's cash position.
+The rental concessions which we have given to Tenants have once again helped them manage their cash and in turn they have continued to settle their accounts.
+This has helped to preserve and maintain the Group's cashflow.